ThomasDevoogdt/SmartHue/readme.md

 # SmartHue esp8266

-Since a while, I wanted to create my own smart light.
+For a while, I wanted to create my own smart light.
 It's not a new concept, many similar repositories are already out there.
 But I couldn't find a firmware that also provides security and deployment.

 I know, this is kind of free advertisement, but if you really want to know on what board I was developing: https://www.electrodragon.com/product/wifi-iot-relay-board-based-esp8266/